xriss/pagecake/import/README.txt

-Some lua scripts to read some of my older sites and import them into aelua waka.
+Some lua scripts to read some of my older sites and import them into anlua waka.

 Probably need to suport wordpress as a source since it seems to have taken over the world.